 JackPair does not require you to remember any passwords.
 It encrypts your voice conversation using a One-Time-Secret -Key, which is automatically created and self-destroyed at both ends.
 The One-Time-Secret-Key in JackPair is generated using Diffie-Hellman-Merkle key exchange protocol.
 The system works with any phone.
 The developer plans to open source the encryption software.
 You can get it on Kickstarter.

-This is the Whisker: a cat shaped tool that you can use for prototyping and…
+This is the WUBEN X1 Pro: a high output flashlight that you can use to…